ElektraInitiative/libelektra/doc/decisions/3_decided/internal_cache.md

 ### Data restrictions

-@kodebach wrote:

-> Make all the keys returned by kdbGet completely read-only.
+Make all the keys returned by kdbGet completely read-only.
-> To change the data you need to append an entirely new key to replace the existing one.
+To change the data it is required to append an entirely new key to replace the existing one.
-> Then we just need to keep a shallow copy internally.
+Then we just need to keep a shallow copy internally.

 ### API restrictions

-@kodebach wrote:

-> Change the API and remove KeySet from kdbGet and kdbSet also option 4 in [the operation sequences decision](../0_drafts/operation_sequences.md).
+Change the API and remove KeySet from kdbGet and kdbSet also option 4 in [the operation sequences decision](../0_drafts/operation_sequences.md).
-> If the keyset is owned by the KDB handle, it should not be as big surprise, if there is extra data in there.
+If the keyset is owned by the KDB handle, it should not be as big surprise, if there is extra data in there.
-> I certainly wouldn't try to assert anything on the contents of a KeySet that I don't own directly, unless the condition is explicitly documented somewhere.

-@markus2330 wrote:

-> I disagree, it is actually the same kind of surprise for "More Keys".
-> Only the "Fewer Keys" would get fixed.
+@kodebach found this easier to understand than the current solution, but @markus2330 disagreed and found it only fixed the "Fewer Keys" issue.

 ### Copy On Write